rgambee/rgambee.github.io/job.md

 returning the printers for repair, which would have inconvenienced our customers and cost us money, I developed a firmware solution that saved both time for our users and money for Formlabs.

+Every year, Formlabs runs a hackathon for all employees.
+You can read about a few of the [fun projects](/projects/hackathon.html) I've worked on.